Alabama vs. Clemson: Odds, spread, over/under - November 28

 Alabama vs. Clemson Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup at individual sportsbooks.
+See the odds, spread and over/under for this matchup listed at different sportsbooks.

 |Favorite